Toccio/Toccio/README.md

 - 🔭 I’m currently working on a italian language institute website

-- 🌱 I’m currently learning and improving: Advanced CSS and Sass: Flexbox, Grid, Animations and More!
+- 🌱 I’m currently learning and improving: React, Advanced CSS and Sass: Flexbox, Grid, Animations and More!

 - 💬 Ask me about anything!